 As an emerging bank, USFB understands the importance of partnerships within the innovative and evolving Indian fintech and start-up ecosystem.
 With the idea of forging strong relationships as well as providing the partners with the right API infrastructure and a 'single window clearance' like experience, the Bank has developed 159 banking APIs ready for consumption.
 The Bank's APIs are built over a robust API Gateway Platform powered by IBM.
 With practically our entire offerings structure available as APIs, we are now among those select universal banks which provide API Banking.
-During the year, the Bank implemented 6 API banking initiatives in the areas of Digital Lending and Loan Repayments.
-The bank residence enabling, repayment through local stores or already has healthy partnerships with 24 fintechs across areas such as like Loan Repayments, Digital Onboarding, Robotic Process Automation, Marketing Automation, Digital Lending and Artificial Intelligence.
+During the year, the Bank implemented 6 API banking initiatives in the areas already has healthy partnerships with 24 fintechs across areas such as like Loan Repayments, Digital Onboarding, Robotic Process Automation, Marketing Automation, Digital Lending and Artificial Intelligence.